Reassessments

-Some units are must-pass.
-For these units, you must obtain the credit points by achieving the pass mark and any additional criteria.
+Some units are must-pass, so you must obtain the credit points by achieving the pass mark and any additional criteria.
 Passing the unit is required to demonstrate that you are able to meet the intended learning outcomes for the programme.
-The unit cannot be compensated.
+The unit cannot be compensated, this is where you receive credit for a unit that you did not pass, so that you can progress.

 Any must-pass units will be listed in the programme catalogue entry for your programme and year of study.